KDE/kdesrc-build/doc/README.md

 - Use the `ignore-modules` option with your module sets if you want to build every module in the set *except* for a few specific ones.

 - Annoyed by the default directory layout?
-Consider the `ignore-kde-structure` configuration file option to get the every-module-in-a-single-directory behavior many find more appealing.
+Consider changing the `directory-layout` configuration file option.

 - kdesrc-build supports building from behind a proxy, for all you corporate types trying to get the latest-and-greatest desktop.
 Just make sure your